 yMusic, “six contemporary classical polymaths who playfully overstep the boundaries of musical genres,” (The New Yorker) performs in concert halls, arenas and clubs around the world.
 Founded in New York City in 2008, yMusic believes in presenting excellent, emotionally communicative music, regardless of style or idiom.
 “One of the groups that has really helped to shape the future of classical music,” (Fred Child, NPR’s Performance Today) their virtuosic execution and unique configuration (string trio, flute, clarinet, and trumpet) has attracted the attention of high profile collaborators—from Paul Simon to Bill T. Jones to Ben Folds—and inspired original works by some of today’s foremost composers, including Nico Muhly, Missy Mazzoli and Andrew Norman.

-This season, yMusic debuts a major new work, Difference, by Grawemayer and GRAMMY-winning composer Andrew Norman, sets out on a US tour with singer-songwriter Bruce Hornsby, and releases Ecstatic Science, their fourth full-length album.
+Last season, yMusic debuted a major new work, Difference, by Grawemayer and GRAMMY-winning composer Andrew Norman, set out on a US tour with singer-songwriter Bruce Hornsby, and released Ecstatic Science, their fourth full-length album.
 The recording, one of Pitchfork’s “6 New Albums You Should Listen to Now,” features music by Missy Mazzoli, Gabriella Smith, Paul Wiancko, and Caroline Shaw.
-Pitchfork praised the group for its “excellent taste in collaborating with composers” and for creating an album of “fluidly engaging” work. yMusic is also taking time this season to work on their own, collaborative compositions.
-After premiering several of these works on tour, the ensemble plans to release an album of original work next season.
+Pitchfork praised the group for its “excellent taste in collaborating with composers” and for creating an album of “fluidly engaging” work.
+Due to global restrictions on nonessential travel and gatherings, yMusic took the 2020-21 season to work on their own, collaborative compositions, recorded remotely.
+The ensemble plans to release an album of original work in late 2021.